 One of the great professional challenges for a trial lawyer is to consistently win major court battles across a wide range of different types of cases, and over a significant period of time.
 In an era when fewer and fewer civil cases go to trial, Mr. Finkbohner has established a track record of multi-million dollar jury verdicts in a wide variety of different types of cases, including those arising out of industrial accidents, product liability, wrongful death, medical negligence, insurance fraud, environmental pollution, business wrongdoing, and others.
 He has represented plaintiffs in cases that resulted in some of the nation's top jury verdicts, as compiled and reported by the National Law Journal and other news agencies.

 Skip Finkbohner has been certified as a Civil Trial Specialist by the National Board of Trial Advocacy since 1996.
 He is a Fellow in the International Society of Barristers, and is a Member of the American Board of Trial Advocates.
-Benchmark Plaintiff named him a 2012 "Litigation Star" in its national rankings of personal injury attorneys.
+Benchmark Plaintiff named him a 2012 and 2013 "Litigation Star" in its national rankings of personal injury attorneys.
 He is listed in Super Lawyers magazine as one of the top plaintiff attorneys in Alabama, and is also listed in Best Lawyers in America®.
 In 2001, he was inducted into the McGill-Toolen Catholic High School Hall of Fame.

 Skip Finkbohner is a member of the Alabama Bar Association, the Mobile Bar Association (2000 Chairman of the Civil Practice Committee and Vice Chairman in 1999), the Alabama Association for Justice (Executive Committee), and the American Association for Justice.